allen89712/Domain-adaptation/README.md

 This code implements Source-Free Domain Adaptation (SFDA) using the SHOT (Source Hypothesis Transfer) framework.
-We adopt a ResNet-based feature extractor and replace all standard Batch Normalization (BN) layers with two alternative normalization strategies proposed in our research:
+We adopt a ResNet-based feature extractor and replace standard Batch Normalization (BN) layers with two alternative normalization strategies proposed in our research:

 MetaBN: A meta-learning-based batch normalization mechanism that dynamically generates affine parameters to improve task-specific adaptation.